Abu Humam al-Shami: Syrian Civil War

 He was released from prison in Lebanon in 2012 and immediately traveled to Syria to participate in the Syrian Civil War.
 He joined al-Nusra Front and became the group's overall military chief.
 In August 2016, it was reported on social media that al-Shami informed Nusra in letter he wouldn't join Jabhat Fateh al Sham.

 Relations with ISIL

-In 2014, al-Nusra was engaged in hostilities with the break away al-Qaeda faction, ISIL.
+In 2014, al-Nusra was engaged in hostilities with rival jihadist faction, ISIL.
 Al-Shami was said to have spearheaded efforts in order to negotiate a ceasefire.

 He met with one of ISIL leader Abu Bakr al Baghdadi's chief deputies.
 Baghdadi's deputy supposedly told al-Shami that either ISIL will annihilate everyone else, or ISIL itself will be annihilated.
 When al-Shami suggested that their differences could be settled in a common sharia court, Baghdadi's deputy replied that they will bring their disagreements to a sharia court when the fight to the death is over.

 The al-Nusra Front finally brokered a ceasefire with ISIL, when al-Shami met with Abu Omar al-Shishani, the Chechen ISIL commander.
-Before the deal could be ratified however, ISIL detonated a car bomb.
+Before the deal could be ratified however, ISIL detonated a car bomb killing several top al-Nusra leaders.
 The bombing presumably brought the peace process to a halt.